There are an estimated 100,000 glaciers in Alaska but zero active sportsbooks.

 Legal online and mobile sports betting would be a massive deal for Alaska bettors.
 If HB 385 is any sign, there’s a good chance the practice will be included in whatever legislation eventually gets passed.

-Like mobile wagering, remote registration would almost certainly be embedded in any successful sports betting measure in Alaska.
+Like mobile wagering, remote registration would almost certainly be embedded in any successful Alaska sports betting measure.
 With so few casinos and gambling facilities, mandating in-person sign-ups would be unwise.

 Legal Alaska sports betting would have to obey federal regulations, meaning bettors would need to remain physically located in the state to place a wager.

-Alaska does not have any retail sportsbooks now, and the most recent legislation — HB 385 — would limit sports betting to online only.
+No retail Alaska sportsbooks exist now, and the most recent legislation — HB 385 — would limit sports betting to online only.
 However, if retail sportsbooks were to make their way to Alaska, the state’s existing tribal casinos would likely house them.

 If Alaska sports betting becomes legal, residents will necessarily be taxed.
 House Bill 385 proposes a 12% tax rate and licensing fees of $5,000 per operator.